 Short-term incentive compensation under our Executive Incentive Plan is based on annual performance goals and is intended to encourage and reward short-term financial and operational performance results.
-We provide executive officers the opportunity to earn cash-based short-term incentives in order to be competitive from a total compensation standpoint and to ensure focus on annual financial, operational, and customer service goals.
+We provide participants in the Executive Incentive Plan the opportunity to earn cash-based short-term incentives in order to be competitive from a total compensation standpoint and to ensure focus on annual financial, operational, and customer service goals.

-For 2015, the compensation committee retained the same short-term incentive goal structure as was used in 2014, described below.
+For 2016, the compensation committee retained the same short-term incentive goal structure as was used in 2015, described below.
 While the compensation committee continued to consider whether additional or alternative metrics would be appropriate, the compensation committee determined that operational goals of customer satisfaction and network reliability and the financial goal of IDACORP consolidated net income currently provide effective measures of the overall performance of our company for incentive purposes.
-The compensation committee also retained the same weightings for the incentive goals as in 2014 - 15 percent for customer satisfaction, 15 percent for network reliability, and 70 percent for consolidated net income.
-Following is a more detailed description of the 2015 short-term incentive performance goals:
+The compensation committee also retained the same weightings for the incentive goals as in 2015 - 15 percent for customer satisfaction, 15 percent for network reliability, and 70 percent for consolidated net income.
+Following is a more detailed description of the 2016 short-term incentive performance goals: